 DTSC.
 “DTSC” means the California Department of Toxic Substances Control or any successor agency.

 Effective Date.
-“Effective Date” has the meaning set forth in Section 4.1 of this Agreement, which will be July 1, 2022.
+“Effective Date” has the meaning set forth in Section 4.1 of this Agreement.

 Environmental Laws.
 “Environmental Laws” means all federal and state statutes, county, city and other local ordinances concerning public health, safety and the environment including, by way of example and not limitation, the Comprehensive Environmental Response, Compensation and Liability Act of 1980, 42 U.S.C.
 Section 9601, et seq.; the resource Conservation and Recovery Act, 42 U.S.C.
 Section 6901 et seq.; the Federal Clean Air Act, 42 U.S.C.
 Section 7401, et seq.; the Federal Clean Water Act, 33 U.S.C.
 Section 151, et seq.; the Emergency Planning and Community Right to Know Act, 42 U.S.C.
 Section 1101, et seq.; the Occupational Safety and Health Act, 29 U.S.C.
 Section 651, et seq.; the California Hazardous Waste Control Act, California Health and Safety Code Section 25100, et seq.; the California Toxic Substances Account Act, California Health and Safety Code Section 25300, et seq.; the Porter-Cologne Water Quality Control Act, California Water Code Section 13000, et seq.; the Safe Drinking Water and Toxic Enforcement Act, California Health and Safety Code Section 25249.5, et seq.; and the California Clean Air Act, Health and Safety Code Sections 39000, et seq.; as currently in force or as hereafter amended, and all rules and regulations promulgated thereunder.

-Executive Director "Executive Director" means the Executive Director or designee of the WPWMA.

 Facility.
 “Facility” means the Western Placer Waste Management Authority Materials Recovery Facility and related structures and areas.
 The term “Facility” includes the Materials Recovery Facility, the Construction and Demolition Debris Processing Area, the Organics Processing Area, the Inert Materials Processing Area, the Publicly Hauled Waste Tipping Area, the Buy Back Center, the Household Hazardous Waste Facilities, and any improvements and expansions to the Facility during the Term, unless the context clearly requires otherwise.

 Facility Expansion.
 “Facility Expansion” means the improvement and expansion of the Facility as described in the plans, drawings and specifications prepared pursuant to the “Design and Construction Management Services Agreement” between Contractor and the WPWMA.

+Facility Fire.
+“Facility Fire” means any and all events that occur at the Facility that meet one or more of the following tiers or that otherwise activates the Facility’s fire detection and/or suppression systems:

+Tier 1: Pre-Ignition – Smoke is visible, but no flames are present.
+Fire Prevention Plan is implemented.

+Tier 2: Incipient Fire Event – Static fire/flames visible – isolated to one area of the pile.
+Contractor’s Emergency Response protocol and Fire Prevention Plan will be followed.

+Tier 3: Fully Developed Fire – Multiple locations of the pile or adjacent piles are on fire.
+Contractor’s Emergency Response protocol and Fire Prevention Plan will be followed.

+Tier 4: Outside emergency response arrives to the site either on their own or being called.
+Contractor’s Emergency Response protocol and Fire Prevention Plan will be followed.
+Notwithstanding the foregoing, Contractor shall follow the direction of the fire department personnel that arrive on-site in response to a Facility Fire.

 Firm.
 “Firm” means a firm experienced in the field of Municipal Solid Waste and/or Construction and Demolition Debris collection and Recycling selected to perform a waste characterization study in accordance with Section 5.16.

 Food Waste.
 “Food Waste” means uneaten food and food preparation wastes from residences and commercial establishments such as grocery stores, restaurants, and produce stands, institutional cafeterias and kitchens, and industrial sources like employee lunchrooms.